lerolynn/cheatsheet/README.md

 ```

 ### Strings

-Strings are IMMUTABLE, so CANNOT compare strings using "=="
+Strings are IMMUTABLE, so CANNOT compare strings using "==".
+Any changes to strings takes o(n) time.

 ```java
 // Initialize